DOL-DOM/OOPproject4/README.md

 <h1>  OOPproject4 </h1>
 <strong> This is for OOP class, project4 </strong>

 <h5> Our topic is to create a parking lot management system through license plate recognition.
-Work with Python, use the openCV library. </h5>
+Work with Python, use the openCV library.
+It will be helpful if you already know about image processing.</h5>

 1. you need to install openCV, pytesseract library and just connect with our code